markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 ![](banners/slime.jpg "ew1920")

 This is a repackaged [Kuma Kuma Kuma Bear](https://anilist.co/anime/114340/Kuma-Kuma-Kuma-Bear/) and I'm perfectly OK with that (to be fair, I'm not sure which came first but not sure it really matters).
-OP protagonist isekai is nothing new, so if you're tired of the premise I'm not sure you will find anything original here.
+OP protagonist isekai is nothing new, so if you're tired of the premise you won't find anything original here.
 This one will just be a guilty pleasure for me this season.